 - In COVID-19

-Despite the ever-changing landscape caused by COVID-19 and the challenges this inevitably brings to business, the bottom line is you still need to generate revenue in order to survive, and aftersales is going to play a big part in that.
+Despite the ever-changing landscape caused by COVID-19 and the challenges this inevitably brings to business, the bottom line is you still need to generate income in order to survive, and aftersales revenue is going to play a big part in that.

 Customer communication is crucial in this environment, whether by email, phone or on your social media platforms.
 Customers need to feel reassured that although it is not business as usual, your dealership is open for business, and the important aftersales services that you offer are still available.